warrenv/mehowla-dev/README.md

     - Open the [frontend](http://localhost:8080)
     - Click on a song to play it.
+    - Click on 'Discover' and see the song you just played listed.
+    - Open another browser window and go to http://localhost:8080
-    - Click on 'Dscover' to see realtime updates from other users.
+    - Click on a song to play and see the Discover window update in the first window.

 ### Troubleshooting Tips